DJ Justin Easthall a dance music aficionado has been DJ’ing & collecting music since the late 80’s

 So what's your style?
 What do you play?

-The great thing about disco & house music is that there’s so many sub-genres and an amazing back catalogue to dip into.
-It depends on the booking of course but always in my crates are soulful/gospel house tracks, nu-disco, uplifting dance classics, latin house, hip hop, soul, funk, deep house, a lot of progressive unreleased stuff too.
+The great thing about dance music is that there’s so many sub-genres and an amazing back catalogue to dip into.
+It depends on the booking of course but always in my crates are soulful/gospel house tracks, nu-disco, uplifting dance classics, latin house, hip hop, soul, a lot of progressive unreleased stuff too.
 My style?
-I’d say ‘eclectic’ mixing dance sounds new and old from around the world into one house groove.
+I’d say ‘eclectic’ mixing dance music new and old from around the world into one house groove.
 I’m always looking for that ‘uplifting, spiritual feeling’.
-I love to keep the crowd guessing too playing rare grooves, unreleased projects….
+I love to keep the crowd guessing too, playing rare grooves, unreleased projects….

 "WE SPECIALIZE IN CLASSIC & UPFRONT DISCO & LOUNGE MUSIC"

 So, for the ELECTRO PHUNK show I needed to keep everything mobile, yet as close to an actual DJ performance rig as possible, the current set-up is the Pioneer XDJ-XZ CDJ & controller, 2 turntables & ProX Gig tables.
 The set up looks absolutely stunning and def has the ‘WOW’ factor when people first see it!

 Professional club level controller the Pioneer XDJ-XZ is Justin’s current squeeze…

 You mention turntables, You still buy actual records?